-The certified EIR, which was published in June of 2015, did not provide an environmental impact analysis on Wildfire.
-Wildfire resources were not introduced to the Appendix G CEQA checklist until 2019.
-In addition, as noted above, in circumstances where this Project satisfies the standards of CEQA Guidelines Section 15162, there is no basis to impose new CEQA standards on Project, notwithstanding the adoption of new CEQA Guidelines
+The certified EIR, which was published in June of 2015, did not provide a separate environmental impact analysis on Wildfire, however wildfire was analyzed within the Hazards section of the document.
+Wildfire resources as a separate impact section was introduced to the Appendix G CEQA checklist in 2019.
+In addition, as noted above, in circumstances where this Project satisfies the standards of CEQA Guidelines Section 15162, there is no basis to impose new CEQA standards on Project, notwithstanding the adoption of new CEQA Guidelines.